 The KFS KiwiSDR is co-located with the KFS WebSDR HF radio server system near the mouth of Lobitos Creek on the Pacific coast, six miles south of Half Moon Bay, California, USA.
 This RF quiet location, on a 150 foot cliff overlooking the Pacific Ocean, is in maidenhead grid square CM87tj02; the geographic coordinates are 37° 23' 6'' North, 122° 24' 45'' West.
 You can easily locate the site using Google Maps or Google Earth by searching for "KFS WebSDR".
 Click here for a quick comparison between a KiwiSDR and a WebSDR.

-The 0-30 MHz. receiver is part of a KiwiSDR kit from Seeed Studio, mounted on a custom rack mount shelf.
+The 0-32 MHz. receiver is part of a KiwiSDR kit from Seeed Studio, mounted on a custom rack mount shelf.
 See KiwiSDR for complete documentation.
-The receiver is preceeded by an AM broadcast stop-band filter and fed signals from the TCI Omni antenna (see below).
-Antenna switching may be possible in the future.
+The receiver is preceeded by an AM broadcast stop-band filter which limits the practical system frequncy coverage to 1.8-32 MHz.
+Signals are from the TCI Omni antenna through the house distribution system.

 KFS Antenna Details: